wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/role-of-champion/includes/how-to-communicate-effectively-with-your-team.md

 :::image type="content" source="../media/venn-diagram-four-personalities.jpg" alt-text="Diagram of the four personality tendencies: Questioner, Upholder, Obliger, Rebel.":::

 **Questioners** want justifications and are information hounds.
 Questioners wake up and think, "What needs to get done today?"
 They're motivated by executing things they endorse and understand.
 Once you have their buy-in, Questioners are powerful allies and advocates.
 Conversely, they really don't like spending time and effort on activities they don't agree with.
-Don't be intimidated by their questions; if they are pressing you, it is likely because they are trying to get on board by making sure they agree with and understand what you are asking.
+Don't be intimidated by their questions; if they're pressing you, it's likely because they're trying to get on board by making sure they agree with and understand what you're asking.

 - **Strategies**:
-  - Schedule regular office hours; this will likely minimize work for you as they will realize there is a set time/place for them to ask any questions that come up.
+  - Schedule regular office hours; this will likely minimize work for you as they'll realize there is a set time/place for them to ask any questions that come up.
   - Provide contact info for who they can reach out to with questions outside of the classroom.

 **Upholders** want to know what should be done.
 Upholders wake up and think, "What's on the schedule and the to-do list for today?"
 They're very motivated by getting things done.
 They really don't like making mistakes, getting blamed, or failing to follow through (if it's on the to-do list, it will get done!).
 As long as the training was on their schedule, Upholders will most likely be ready to learn and apply new information and practices.